 Fed Cup: Belarus leads Germany 2-0, Czechs tied with Romania

-Fed Cup defending champion the Czech Republic and Romania split their opening singles and Belarus led Germany 2-0 on Saturday.
+France and Belarus were in command of their Fed Cup first-round ties while defending champion the Czech Republic and Romania split their opening singles on Saturday.

 Australian Open semifinalist Karolina Pliskova won the first point for the Czechs after easing past Mihaela Burzanescu 6-1, 6-4 on an indoor hard-court in Ostrava.